Wellcore Healing Blog

 In New York City, ambition is everywhere.
 It doesn't matter if you are in finance on Wall Street, a tech startup in Brooklyn, working in medicine at Mount Sinai, or a law firm in Midtown.
 For many high-achieving women, the city’s energy fuels both growth and opportunity.
 But it also fuels exhaustion.
 You may be experiencing burnout when you start to feel drained from the long hours, constant pressure, and endless striving.

-Imposter Syndrome in NYC: Signs, Causes, and Support
+Imposter Syndrome Therapy in NYC: Signs, Causes & Support

-You’ve built an impressive career in finance, media, medicine, tech, or law.
-On the outside, you look confident.
-Inside, you feel one mistake away from being “found out.”
-If that lands, you’re not alone.
-Many high-achieving women in New York experience imposter syndrome, a persistent pattern of self-doubt that diverts focus from their real accomplishments.
+You’ve built an impressive career—maybe in finance, tech, media, medicine, or law.
+From the outside, you seem confident and capable.
+But inside, it feels like you’re one mistake away from being exposed as a fraud.
+If that sounds familiar, you’re not alone.
+Many high-achieving women in New York City quietly battle imposter syndrome, a pattern of doubting your worth and minimizing your success, no matter how much you’ve accomplished.

 Imposter Syndrome and Self-Esteem: What’s the Link?